hashicorp/design-system/website/docs/components/icon/partials/code/how-to-use.md

 <Hds::Icon @name="loading" @size="24" />
 ```

-If you need the non-animated version of these icons use the corresponding [loading-static](/icons/library?searchQuery=icon%3Aloading-static) and [running-static](/icons/library?searchQuery=icon%3Arunning-static):
+If you need the non-animated version of these icons, use the corresponding [loading-static](/icons/library?searchQuery=icon%3Aloading-static) and [running-static](/icons/library?searchQuery=icon%3Arunning-static):

 ```handlebars
 <Hds::Icon @name="loading-static" @size="24" />